Why the Sustainable Future Summit, and why now?

 The summit will look at the following issues:

-- What role do regulators and consumers play in fostering sustainability, and are they listening sufficiently businesses?
+- What role are regulators and consumers playing in fostering sustainability, and are they listening sufficiently businesses?

 - How can companies and society commit to the SDGs?
 Do they engage meaningfully with the goals and what’s in it for them?

-- Can European corporates lead on sustainability and provide ways forward to other parts of the world?
+- How can European corporates become an example for other parts of the world?

-- In a globalized world, how far can regulators establish a more sustainable supply chain across sectors?
-Would sanctions be effective?
+- In a globalized world, how can regulators ensure a more sustainable supply chain across sectors?
+Are sanctions a possible enforcement tool?

-- Which practical steps should the EU and member states do to prepare civil society to function in a circular economy?
+- What should the EU and member states do to prepare civil society to function in a circular economy?